 22 stone beast, Rich Piana’s death was tragic.
 And while the world still waits to hear what killed the athlete, people are weighing in with their own opinions.

-Most recently we have Matt Fiddes, an expert in fitness and marital arts, offering up his thoughts.
+Most recently we have Matt Fiddes, an expert in fitness and martial arts, offering up his thoughts.

 In an interview with UK paper the Daily Star, the multi millionaire claims it was most likely insulin that killed Rich Piana.